 Generic Name: bupivacaine

-Note: This page contains side effects data for the generic drug bupivacaine.
-It is possible that some of the dosage forms included below may not apply to the brand name Sensorcaine-MPF.
+Note: This document contains side effect information about bupivacaine.
+Some of the dosage forms listed on this page may not apply to the brand name Sensorcaine-MPF.

 For the Consumer

 Adverse CNS and cardiovascular effects, respiratory paralysis, underventilation.
 (See CNS Effects and also see Cardiovascular Effects, under Cautions.)